skyzyx/international-travel-planning-guide/markdown/guide/electrical.md

 ## Quick overview of plugs and voltage

 Understanding what you _have_ is important for understanding what you _need_.
-Here’s a brief table tha aims for broad strokes.
+Here’s a brief table that aims for broad strokes.
 See [Country-by-country list of plugs, sockets and voltages](https://www.worldstandards.eu/electricity/plug-voltage-by-country/) for a more comprehensive list.

 | Country/Continent                                                                                                 | Plug Type                              | Voltage  |
 |-------------------------------------------------------------------------------------------------------------------|----------------------------------------|----------|